andrewclarkjohnson/cs290/bio.md

 Winters are long when we live so we do lots of sledding, skiing and snowboarding.
 We also play lots of board games and cards (in order to keep the kids from being addicted to iPads).

 Programming Background
+I first started mucking around with programming in high school back in the 80s.
+That was with Basic and Fortran.